 Instancing has many handy uses.
 At a glance, with instancing you have:

 But the greatest strength that comes with instancing scenes is that it works as an excellent design language.
-This is pretty much what distinguishes Godot from all the other engines out there.
+This distinguishes Godot from all the other engines out there.
 Godot was designed from the ground up around this concept.